Everything about Avos

 Our favourite avocado recipes

 Holy guacamole, it’s time to feast!
 More than just the most perfect thing to smoosh on your toast, avocados can be the key ingredient to make your next dish really sing.
-Here we’ve collected some of our favourite avocado recipes from our online collection that let their creamy, nutty, buttery selves take centre stage.
+Here’s some favourites from our online collection that let their creamy, nutty, buttery selves take centre stage.

 This week we have beautifully creamy avocados to make loads of this totally delicious guacamole.
 We’ve gone right to the source for this one – straight to Kensington in fact, and the makers of our authentic corn tortillas and totopos.
 Big thanks to Gerardo and Diana from La Tortilleria for sharing their guacamole recipe!